-In my opinion, there are many different issues modern-horrors/thrillers, although there is a few films that manage to avoid these problems.
-Such as: ‘It Follows’, ‘The Descent’, ‘A Quiet Place’, ‘Don’t Breathe’ and ‘The Void’ to name a few.
-The majority of modern horrors follow a very similar formula, a group of stereotypical teenagers do something they shouldn’t e.g. find a certain object (Ouija board, cursed book, dead friend/relative’s photo).
+In my opinion, there are many different issues that modern horrors/thrillers suffer from now-a-days, although there are a few films that manage to avoid these problems, such as: ‘It Follows’, ‘The Descent’, ‘A Quiet Place’, ‘Don’t Breathe’ and ‘The Void’ to name a few.
+The majority of modern horrors follow a very similar formula, a group of stereotypical teenagers do something they shouldn’t e.g. find a certain object (an Ouija board, a cursed book or dead friend/relative’s photo).
 Or a family moves into a new home only for it to be haunted by ghosts/spirits.
-These two plotlines are the go-to for most of the new releases nowadays.
-But they are unbelievably drawn-out by this point.
+These two plot-lines are the go-to for most of the new horror releases, despite being unbelievably drawn-out by this point.

 Another thing that’s always bothered me in regards to the characters in most modern horrors, is the character’s extreme stupidity.
 The film actually falls less out of reality due to the characters being so unbelievably oblivious to everything around them.
 It’s understandable the characters would have some doubts the first time one of their friends die.
 But after two or three, it’s ridiculous the characters still haven’t figured out what the audience has half an hour ago.
 Even if their curious but not concerned, it’s nothing but frustrating and less-believable.
 This unbelievability also applies to the attractiveness of the cast, as although I think a film featuring a few attractive cast members is perfectly fine, casting nothing but models takes the audience straight-out of the story.
 A film particularly guilty of both of these things is the Blumhouse production: ‘Truth or Dare’.
 As this film is a perfect example of the problems I have with most modern horrors, both in regards to their characters, actors and scripts.